hoytech/quadrable/README.md

 | 100000 | 16.6 | 19776 | 23700 | 8031 | 22830 | 74337 |
 | 1000000 | 19.9 | 22848 | 25400 | 8697 | 25038 | 81983 |

+* Since the element being proven is not necessarily at the average depth of the tree, these values aren't precise but still provide a representative estimate
 * The gas usage is roughly proportional to the number of witnesses provided with the proof.
 Because of logarithmic growth, the DB size can grow quite large without raising the gas cost considerably.
 * The calldata estimate is slightly high since it doesn't account for the zero byte discount.
 * The import gas includes a copy of the proof from calldata to memory which is needed to call the `Quadrable.importProof()` function.
 Theoretically this could be optimised, but it currently accounts for only around 1% of the import costs so is not high priority.